MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/evaluation-lab.md

 ## Get started with the lab
-You can access the lab from the menu by navigating to **Evaluation and tutorials > Evaluation lab**.
+You can access the lab from the menu.
+In the navigation menu, select **Evaluation and tutorials > Evaluation lab**.

 ![Image of the evaluation lab on the menu](images/evaluation-lab-menu.png)